raphtlw/coronastats/README.md

 # CoronaStats

-A Flutter app which shows the statistics of the CoronaVirus.
+A Flutter app which shows the statistics of the Corona Virus.

-I created this app because I couldn't find any good CoronaVirus tracking apps on the play store, some were either filled with ads or the design was too messy.
+I created this app because I couldn't find any good Corona Virus tracking apps on the play store, some were either filled with ads or the design was too messy.

 ## Download

-The app can be downloaded from the [Github releases page](https://github.com/raphtlw/CoronaStats/releases)
+The app can be downloaded from the [Play Store]()

 ## Authors / Credits